mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 Why CI passed: that earlier Harness test was not equivalent to either report.
 It kept photo and video outputs attached together, then mostly recreated the video output and restarted.
 It did not remove the photo output before adding video, did not remove video before re-adding photo, did not use the Skia/filter-preview path, did not record video, and did not run on the original iPhone 11 / iOS 18.7.7 matrix.
 Its green result only proves that "replace video while photo remains attached, then restart" did not hit the assertion on that AWS device in 120 cycles.

+CI observations from PR #4001 / Harness AWS Device run `27022466051` on commit `aa4456ce71f6a81a9dab7c89de1c7c69604c15ff`:

+- Build iOS passed.
+- Test iOS executed on Apple iPhone 16 Pro.
+- The corrected start-crash stress file passed: 60 native preview topology cycles completed in 13.257s and 60 Skia topology cycles completed in 13.668s.
+- iOS Harness summary was green: 13 test suites passed, 126 tests passed, 15 skipped, 0 failed.
+- The GitHub `Test iOS` job still reported failure because AWS Device Farm reported one failed item outside the Harness summary: `Total: 3, passed: 2, failed: 1`.
+The printed Harness output did not contain an AVFoundation crash, app crash, failed test, `attachToFigCaptureSession`, or `detachFromFigCaptureSession`.

-Negative evidence: the iPhone SE result and the first iOS Device Farm result suggest the earlier loop was not sufficient to deterministically reproduce the crash.
-Hardware/OS version, camera topology, recording state, recorder preparation, lens switching, mount/unmount timing, or the narrower photo-only/video-only output transition likely matters.
+Negative evidence: the iPhone SE result and the first two iOS Device Farm results suggest output topology changes alone are not sufficient to deterministically reproduce the crash.
+Hardware/OS version, camera topology, active recording/capture state, recorder preparation, lens switching, mount/unmount timing, or the original iPhone 11 / iOS 18.7.7 matrix likely matters.

 ## Verification done